About the National Marine Aquaculture Initiative

-In 2012, NOAA Sea Grant's 'National Marine Aquaculture Initiative' is making $3.2 million available through a Sea Grant Aquaculture Research competitive grants program.
-Funds will support marine aquaculture research projects as part of the overall plan to support the development of environmentally and economically sustainable ocean, coastal, and Great Lakes aquaculture.
+In 2012, NOAA Sea Grant's 'National Marine Aquaculture Initiative' made $3.2 million available through a Sea Grant Aquaculture Research competitive grants program.
+Funds supported marine aquaculture research projects as part of the overall plan to support the development of environmentally and economically sustainable ocean, coastal, and Great Lakes aquaculture.

 - research to inform specific regulatory decisions;

 - research that supports multi-use spatial planning; and

 - socio-economic research targeted to understand aquaculture in a larger context.

 In April 2010, NOAA announced that the 'National Marine Aquaculture Initiative' would make funds available through two grant opportunities: Aquaculture Research and Aquaculture Extension and Technology Transfer.
 These competitive grants made up to $6 million available to fund aquaculture research projects and up to $4.8 million to fund aquaculture extension efforts.